This course has now taken place, but you can see details of all the other courses we currently have scheduled here.

-Monsal Dale is one of the finest of the Peak District valleys, and it looks particularly beautiful in spring.
+Monsal Dale is one of the finest of the Peak District valleys, and it looks particularly beautiful in the soft light of late summer and early autumn.
 Although it is probably best known for its viaduct, on this course we will be concentrating more on its high and impressive weir, which is an excellent location for practising photographing moving water and long exposures.
 There is access to both sides of the river thanks to a nearby footbridge, and (if the water levels are low enough) there is a rock shelf jutting out into the river which allows different angles and close approaches to the base of the weir itself, as well as reflections in the pools of water.

 Below are a series of pictures taken there on one of our courses by our client Howard using just a 24 – 70mm lens.

 After that, we will head to one or more different nearby locations, which will be chosen according to the light and weather conditions on the day (and also involve very little walking).
 The options include “the best preserved 19th century lead mine in Britain”, which has a wonderful range of very photogenic buildings and chimneys still standing, and is situated high on the limestone plateau.
-The site also boasts a spectacular display of wild flowers at this time of year.
-They include 2 species of flowers which are nationally rare – leadwort and the delicate mountain pansy – for you to practise close-up photography skills.
+If conditions are right, the site offers the possibility to use long exposures to get moving clouds.
+It also boasts 2 species of flowers which are nationally rare – leadwort and the delicate mountain pansy – for you to practise close-up photography skills if you wish.

 A tripod will be needed for this course (but we have some that you can borrow if you don’t already have one of your own), and we also have some sets of filters that you can borrow for use with the moving water to enable you to get some nice long exposures.
 Our landscape photography courses are most suitable for owners of digital slr or mirrorless cameras that have interchangeable lenses – whether it is Nikon, Canon, Sony, Pentax, Panasonic, Ricoh, Olympus, Fuji, Samsung or any other make.
 Compact and bridge cameras may also be suitable, but some have certain limitations due to their small sensor sizes, and whether or not filters can be attached to them.
 Please contact us for advice if you are unsure whether your camera is suitable.